tradingview/lightweight-charts/docs/series-basics.md

 By default, the library keeps an empty space below the data (10%) and above the data (20%).

 These values could be adjusted for visible axis using chart options.
-However, you can also define them for overlay series.
+However, you can also define them for series.

 The margins is an object with the following properties: